Logan Couture: Personal life

-Couture was born in Guelph, Ontario to noted Fire Fighting police officer Chet and his mother Lori.
-At birth, there was a NHL-future omen: The delivery-room nurse Bernadette Devorski is the mother of NHL referee Paul and NHL linesman Greg Devorski.
+Couture was born in Guelph, Ontario to firefighter Chet and physical education teacher Lori Couture.
+At birth, one of the delivery-room nurses was Bernadette Devorski, mother of NHL referee Paul and NHL linesman Greg Devorski.

 Couture has a younger brother by two years, Judson.
 He grew up in a small town called Birr, just north of London, Ontario.
-He attended Prince Andrew Public School and Northridge Public School for grades seven and eight, In 2003 Logan graduated from Northridge.
+He attended Prince Andrew Public School and Northridge Public School for grades seven and eight.
+In 2003, Couture graduated from Northridge.
 Couture then attended A.B.
 Lucas Secondary School and Hillcrest High School (Ottawa).

-Coming from an athletic family, his father, Chet Couture, is a retired London Fire Department Captain who played OHA senior hockey for 13 years and was a veteran Ontario Lacrosse League (OLA) and National Lacrosse League (NLL) referee, with a Metis background while his mother, Lori, a graduate of Brock University, was a physical education teacher at Lucas Secondary School.
-Logan's grandfather on his mother's side, the late Cy Lemon, is a Canadian Lacrosse Hall of Fame inductee.
-His uncle Brian Lemon is a former nine-year veteran Major Indoor Lacrosse League (MILL) pro lacrosse and OLA lacrosse player, and is the current NLL vice-president of operations.
-On his father's side, his late grandfather, Bob Couture, was a skilled softball pitcher and guitar player.
-Growing up, Couture was an exceptional athlete excelling specifically in hockey, lacrosse and baseball, where he was a two-time Honda Canada/Toronto Blue Jays "hit-run-throw" contest Canadian national champion in his age group.
-Couture decided at age 13 to drop the pursuit of baseball for the game of hockey.
-He is also a fan of the National Football League’s Buffalo Bills.
+His father played OHA senior ice hockey for 13 years and was a veteran Ontario Lacrosse League (OLA) and National Lacrosse League (NLL) referee, while his mother, Lori, a graduate of Brock University, was a physical education teacher at Lucas Secondary School.
+Couture's grandfather on his mother's side, the late Cy Lemon, is a Canadian Lacrosse Hall of Fame inductee.
+His uncle Brian Lemon is a former nine-year veteran Major Indoor Lacrosse League (MILL) professional lacrosse and OLA lacrosse player, and is the current NLL vice-president of operations.
+On his father's side, his late grandfather, Bob Couture, was a softball pitcher and guitar player.

+Growing up, Couture played ice hockey, lacrosse and baseball, where he was a two-time Honda Canada/Toronto Blue Jays "hit-run-throw" contest Canadian national champion in his age group.
+Couture decided at age 13 to drop the pursuit of baseball for ice hockey.
+He is also a fan of the National Football League's Buffalo Bills.

+In 2020, Couture claimed he was sucker punched in Toronto for saying in public that he would vote for U.S. President Donald Trump in the election if he could.